Unidata/tds/docs/quickstart/src/site/pages/tds_tutorial/production/EnableTLSEncryption.md

 ## Enabling TLS/SSL In Tomcat

 The following example demonstrates enabling TLS/SSL in the Tomcat Servlet Container on a linux system as the `root` user.

-{%include note.html content="
+{% capture cert %}
 This section assumes you have already imported your CA-signed certificate into the [keystore](https://tomcat.apache.org/tomcat-{{ site.tomcat_version }}-doc/ssl-howto.html#Prepare_the_Certificate_Keystore){:target='_blank'} file.
-" %}
+{% endcapture %}
+{% include info.html content=cert %}

 1. Modify the Tomcat configuration to enable TLS/SSL: